Entalpic/entaldocs/docs/source/index.rst

    ➡️ To learn how to use the ``entaldocs`` CLI, please refer to the API reference page: :py:mod:`entaldocs`.

-   ➡️ For more information on how to write docstrings, documentation files like this one and good practices with Ruff, please refer to the :doc:`Contribution Guide </guide/index>`.
+   ➡️ For more information on how to write docstrings and documentation files like this one please refer to the :doc:`Docs Guide </guide/index>`.

 .. note::